AdobeDocs/experience-platform.en/help/access-control/abac/end-to-end-guide.md

 You will:

-* Label the roles for your users: Use the example of a healthcare provider (ACME Business Group) whose marketing group works with external agencies.
+* [Label the roles for your users]{#label-roles}: Use the example of a healthcare provider (ACME Business Group) whose marketing group works with external agencies.
-* Label your resources (schema fields and segments): Assign the **[!UICONTROL PHI/ Regulated Health Data]** label to schema resources and segments.
+* [Label your resources (schema fields and segments)]{#label-resources}: Assign the **[!UICONTROL PHI/ Regulated Health Data]** label to schema resources and segments.
-* Create the policy that will link them together: Create a policy to link the labels in your attribute to the labels in your role denying access to schema fields and segments.
+* [Create the policy that will link them together]{#policy}: Create a policy to link the labels in your attribute to the labels in your role denying access to schema fields and segments.
 This will deny access to the schema field and segment in all sandboxes for users who do not have matching labels.

 ## Permissions

-Permissions is the area of Experience Cloud where administrators can define user roles and access policies to manage access permissions for features and objects within a product application.
+[!UICONTROL Permissions] is the area of Experience Cloud where administrators can define user roles and access policies to manage access permissions for features and objects within a product application.

-Through Permissions, you can create and manage roles, as well as assign the desired resource permissions for these roles.
-Permissions also allow you to manage the labels, sandboxes, and users associated with a specific role.
+Through [!UICONTROL Permissions], you can create and manage roles, as well as assign the desired resource permissions for these roles. [!UICONTROL Permissions] also allow you to manage the labels, sandboxes, and users associated with a specific role.

 If you do not have admin privileges, contact your system administrator to gain access.

 Once you have admin privileges, go to [Adobe Experience Cloud](https://experience.adobe.com/) and sign in using your Adobe credentials.
 Once logged in, the **[!UICONTROL Overview]** page appears for your organization you have admin privileges for.
 This page shows the products that your organization is subscribed to, along with other controls to add users and admins to the organization as a whole.
-Select **[!UICONTROL Permissions]** to open the attribute-based access control workspace for your Platform integration.
+Select **[!UICONTROL Permissions]** to open the workspace for your Platform integration.

 ![Image showing the Permissions product being selected in Adobe Experience Cloud](../images/flac-ui/flac-select-product.png)

 The Permissions workspace for Platform UI appears, opening on the **[!UICONTROL Roles]** page.

-## Apply labels to a role
+## Apply labels to a role {#label-roles}

 Roles are ways to categorize the types of users that are interacting with your Platform instance, and are building blocks of access control policies.
-A role has a given set of permissions and members of your organization can be assigned to one or more roles, depending on the scope of view or write access they need.
+A role has a given set of permissions and members of your organization can be assigned to one or more roles, depending on the scope of access they need.

 To get started, select **[!UICONTROL ACME Business Group]** from the from the **[!UICONTROL Roles]** page.